Antique Arms & Militaria

 This year has been a tough one for our equine life.
 First we lost Governor, then Roger, then just last week, Arrow.
 But the many decades of joy they brought us all, and hopefully the joyous life they all led with us here, more than makes up for our feelings of loss and sadness.

-The last photo in the gallery is an autographed photo, given to Mark personally, by the late great President Ronald Regan in the Oval Office of The White House. read more
+The last photo in the gallery is an autographed photo, given to Mark personally, by the late, great, 40th President of The United States, Ronald Reagan in the Oval Office of The White House. read more

 Code: 25540